 The cost of disposing of waste to landfill depends on a range of factors, including the type of material, the size of the landfill, how it is managed and the local climate.
 BDA Group (2009) estimated the full cost of landfill disposal in Australia in various climates, under best practice controls, as well as poor controls.
-Since these estimates were published, the carbon price has been applied to landfills with direct emissions of more than 250 000 tonnes of carbon dioxide equivalent per year.
+Since these estimates were published, the carbon price has been applied to landfills with direct emissions of more than 250 000 tonnes of carbon dioxide equivalent per year and then subsequently repealed.

 Of the main packaging materials, only paper and cardboard incurs a carbon price liability.
-We estimate that the carbon price liability arising from paper and cardboard sent to landfill in 2013 could be around \$34.15 per tonne.
+Based on the carbon pricing scheme that has now been repealed, we estimate that the carbon price liability arising from paper and cardboard sent to landfill in 2013 would have been around \$34.15 per tonne.
 This estimate is based on:

-- an emissions profile obtained from the Clean Energy Regulator's solid waste calculator - the carbon price profile estimated by Commonwealth Treasury although there is some uncertainty around the future of the carbon price, this price profile is nevertheless a reasonable indicator of the cost of abatement in Australia - a discount rate of 7 per cent.
+- an emissions profile obtained from the Clean Energy Regulator's solid waste calculator - the carbon price profile estimated by Commonwealth Treasury102 although there is some uncertainty around the future of the carbon price, this price profile is nevertheless a reasonable indicator of the cost of abatement in Australia - a discount rate of 7 per cent.

-&lt;sup>83 Commonwealth Treasury, 2011, Strong growth, low pollution: Modelling a carbon price, p.
+102 Commonwealth Treasury, 2011, Strong growth, low pollution: Modelling a carbon price, p.
 90.